Melanie-MR/DelilahRest/README.md

 ## Data Base:

-Use the delilah.sql file to import it into your Database client.
+Use the config/delilah.sql file to import it into your Database client.
 It will provide the entire structure and some examples to add products and users.
 I recommend using Postman to test the endpoints.
 This is an *example* of how you can test it in [Postman](https://documenter.getpostman.com/view/13883517/UUy4cQzd).

 IF YOU HAVE BOTH DB CREATED AND THE CONFIG ADJUSTMENTS DONE IN YOUR EDITOR, GO AHEAD WITH THE NEXT STEP: